BIJOU STANDARD POODLES

 These are not isolated incidents.
 I'm sure other breeders could add miles to my list.

-Learn by others mistakes!.
-Let the breeding up to those who know what they are doing,
+Learn by others mistakes or leave the breeding up to those who know what they are doing,

 WHAT IF DURING THE BREEDING